A former police chief serving time for murder and rape escaped from an Arkansas prison. Here is what we know

 Multiple agencies across the state, including state police and several sheriff’s offices, are coordinating in the hunt for Hardin.

 The escape came just days after 10 inmates broke out of a New Orleans jail on May 16.
-Two of those inmates remain on the run, and 13 people have been charged as of Tuesday morning in relation to that jailbreak, including a maintenance worker with the Orleans Parish Sheriff’s Office. it was not immediately clear how Hardin orchestrated his breakout.
+Two of those inmates remain on the run, and 13 people have been charged so far in relation to that jailbreak, including a maintenance worker with the Orleans Parish Sheriff’s Office.
+It was not immediately clear how Hardin orchestrated his breakout.

 Here is what we know about the former police chief: